Who Will Live in the New Jerusalem?

-But did you know that the concept of more than one Jerusalem is not just a Christian one?
-Learn more about the two Jerusalems spoken of both in Revelation and also in traditional Judaism!
+Did you know that the concept of more than one Jerusalem is not just a Christian one?
+Read on to learn more about the two Jerusalems spoken of both in Revelation and also in traditional Judaism and who will occupy this city come down from Heaven!

 New Jerusalem in Revelation